Imprints of flat space analyticity in de Sitter S-matrix: Energy conservation limit

 and taking energy conservation limit yields

 where $s \equiv k_{12}^2 - k_s^2$ is one of the Mandelstam variables.
-Checking this limit, we can deduce a simple relation: the residue of the total energy singularity in de Sitter S-matrix is the amplitude in Minkowski spacetime.
+Checking this limit, we can deduce a simple relation: the residue of the total energy singularity in the de Sitter $\mathcal{S}$-matrix is the amplitude in Minkowski spacetime\footnote{For the de Sitter $\mathcal{S}$-matrix defined by Donath and Pajer \cite{Donath:2024utn}, instead of the total energy singularity, it possesses generalized energy conservation given by the derivative of the Dirac-delta function $\delta(E)$ \cite{Du:2025zpm, Du:2025glv}.}.
 This statement was first claimed in the context of AdS/CFT \cite{Raju:2012zs, Raju:2012zr} and then extended to de Sitter \cite{Arkani-Hamed:2017fdk, Baumann:2021fxj}.

 While such a limit can be obtained from the final formula of $\mathcal{S}_{2 \rightarrow 2}$ after performing time integrals, we can show that conducting a series expansion in the time integral leads to the same limit.
 We redefine a time vertex $\tau' \rightarrow \tau + \Delta\tau$ so that the time integrals can be expressed as \cite{Cespedes:2025dnq}